-As was pointed out in the beginning of this document, mail processing supervisors should maximize the use of AFSM 100s in order to realize the savings associated with the machine and to improve service performance for our customers.
+Mail processing supervisors should maximize the use of AFSM 100s in order to realize the savings associated with the machine and to improve service performance for our customers.
 Therefore, if there is insufficient volume to support the concurrent use of all types of equipment, the AFSM100 should be the processing mode of choice.

 Processing schedules by machine type should be developed well in advance of receiving an AFSM 100 to determine exactly when each piece of equipment will be run and what type of mail will be run on each.
-These plans should be based on a logical volume or flow based model such as Site Method for Evaluating Technological Alternatives (Site META) or the Flats Automation Requirements Model (FARM).
+These plans should be based on a logical volume or flow based model such as the Flats Automation Requirements Model (FARM).
 The plan should also be based on eliminating manually processed flat volumes and a productivity improvement for all flat operations in general.